-Although the general process steps in different PFM initiatives have evolved to be similar, there are some important innovations that have emerged based on trial and error in the NTFP-PFM Project experiences and which have been applied to the steps in this PFM guide.
+Although the general process steps in different PFM initiatives have evolved to be similar, there are some important innovations that have emerged based on trial and error in the NTFP-PFM and WCC-PFM Project experiences and which have been applied to the steps in this PFM guide.

-• Fast track to the PFM Agreement, focus on details afterwards.
+- Fast track to the PFM Agreement, focus on details afterwards.
 Although it might seem illogical and inefficient not to have all the details related to forest management planning or required for forest product marketing, in the management planning steps prior to the PFM agreement, communities want formal control of the forest fast.
 They want this to ward off threats, end open access and build trust with the government; only then can they fully concentrate on practical forest management.
-So in the PFM steps that follow, the steps up to the PFM agreement have been streamlined, some details on practical forest management and use have been postponed to later steps.

-Separating out external monitoring requirements from what is relevant for • community members in the PFM establishment process.
-A major part of streamlining PFM steps and procedures is ensuring that the activities are designed in a way to be as relevant as possible for the main forest managers, community members themselves.
+So in the PFM steps that follow, the steps up to the PFM agreement have been streamlined, some details on practical forest management and use have been postponed to later steps. - Separating out external monitoring requirements from what is relevant for community members in the PFM establishment process.
+A major part of streamlining PFM steps and procedures is ensuring that the activities are designed in a way to be as relevant as possible for the main forest managers community members.
 It is important not to get different functions mixed up, alienate communities or make the approach too complex.

-For example in PFM management planning processes, notably the forest resource assessment, often have different functions for different actors, government and communities.
+For example in PFM management planning processes, notably the forest resource assessment, often has different functions for different actors (government and communities).
 The communities see the management planning process partly as a necessary pre-requisite to get the PFM agreement, but also do see value in the process in terms of having an opportunity to come together to practically discuss and strategize.
-However government foresters often tend to see the management planning process and forest resource assessment as a way of developing a scientifically rigorous monitoring baseline of forest condition, as part of a control function.
-By combining these two functions into this step, it can make the whole step too cumbersome serious impeding progress and scaling up of PFM.
+However government foresters often tend to see the management planning process and forest resource assessment as a way of developing a scientifically rigorous monitoring baseline of forest conditions, as part of a control function.
+By combining these two functions into this step, it can make the whole step too cumbersome - serious impeding progress and scaling up of PFM.
 It also alienates communities from what should be their forest management planning process and often the result does not even satisfy the demands for a scientific baseline line required by the government.

 Instead, in the steps that have evolved in this guide, the community function for management planning is kept within the management planning step but activities are limited to only what is practically relevant for them and meets the minimum requirement to attain the PFM agreement.
 The external control and monitoring requirements of government has been largely removed from community management planning step and is now placed within the cross cutting monitoring and evaluation step.

 • PFM at Got level.
 It has been found that community members in the South West feel that it is at the Got level where there is the strongest bond between people and the forest, and that the most appropriate unit for forest management is at the Got level.
+However, depending on the context, more than one Got could jointly form a management unit especially where forest size is very small and extend to more than one Got.